Skip to content

 Workspace diagrams can be version controlled:

-• Stored in .vscode-csharp-dev-tools/diagrams
+• Stored in .vscodecsdt/Diagrams at the workspace root

 • JSON format for diffing